BP2022-AP1/bp2022-ap1/README.md

 Within the virtual environment, you can run `poe` to run commands.
 Essential commands are `poe dev` to run the development server and `poe test` to run the tests.
 You can find more commands in the section Commands.
 Be sure that you have docker installed.

+Additionally, you need to install SUMO to run simulations.

 ## Commands

 We're using `poethepoet` to define some handy commands for development.
 When you're not using the poetry shell, add a `poetry run` before every `poe`.